 An implied-in-law contract is sometimes referred to as a “quasi-contract.”
 It is not a real contract, but is one implied by law to prevent unjust enrichment of one party, at the expense of the other party.
 When one party has conferred a benefit on the other, which the other has knowingly accepted in circumstances in which it would be inequitable for the other party to retain the benefit, without paying for its value, the law implies the existence of a contract.

 As an example, in Halperin v.
 Raville (1986) 176 Cal.
 App.
 3d 765, Plaintiff was friends with father who owned a business, and made various loans to father to help father keep his business going.
 Son assisted Plaintiff in liquidating Plaintiff’s assets so that Plaintiff could loan money to father.
 Son worked for the business and also loaned money to father to pay the business’s debts.
 Son referred to the business as a “father and son” business or “our” business.
 Plaintiff sued the son as well as the father for failure to repay the loans he had made to father.
 Although it was clear that Plaintiff had not loaned money to son, and there was no contract between father and son, the court found son liable, ruling that son had benefited from the loans and would be unjustly enriched if he were not required to repay the loans.
-This case underscores the importance of having a local San Diego law firm like the Gehres Law Group review your business arrangements with you and recommend and draft express contracts that will protect your interests and help you avoid implied terms and conditions and contracts that might not be in your business’s best interest.
+This case underscores the importance of having a local San Diego law firm like the Gehres Law Library review your business arrangements with you and recommend and draft express contracts that will protect your interests and help you avoid implied terms and conditions and contracts that might not be in your business’s best interest.

 Written versus Oral Contracts